matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 .. note::

-  * You'll need a minimal working latex distribution for many examples to run.
+  * You'll need a minimal working LaTeX distribution for many examples to run.
-  * `Graphviz <http://graphviz.readthedocs.io/en/latest/manual.html>`_ is not pip-installable so you need to install this on your own.
+  * `Graphviz <http://www.graphviz.org/Download.php>`_ is not pip-installable so you need to install this on your own.

 General structure
 -----------------

 All documentation is built from the :file:`doc/` directory.
-This folder contains both ``.rst`` files that contain pages in the documentation, folders that contain more ``.rst`` files, and configuration files for Sphinx.
+This directory contains both ``.rst`` files that contain pages in the documentation, directory that contain more ``.rst`` files, and configuration files for Sphinx.

 .. note::

-  An exception to this are the folders :file:`gallery` and :file:`tutorials`, which exist in the root folder.
-These contain python files that are built by ``sphinx-gallery``.
+  An exception to this are the directories :file:`gallery` and :file:`tutorials`, which exist in the root directory.
+These contain Python files that are built by ``sphinx-gallery``.
-  When the docs are built, folders of the same name will be generated inside of :file:`docs/`.
+  When the docs are built, directory of the same name will be generated inside of :file:`docs/`.
-  The generated folders :file:`docs/gallery` and :file:`docs/tutorials` can be safely deleted.
+  The generated directories :file:`docs/gallery` and :file:`docs/tutorials` can be safely deleted.

 The configuration file for Sphinx is :file:`doc/conf.py`.
-It controls which folders sphinx parses, how the docs are built, and how the extensions are used.
+It controls which directory Sphinx parses, how the docs are built, and how the extensions are used.

 Building the docs
 -----------------